AthanasiosKwn/ExpensesTracker/README.md

    to be displayed in the corresponding window frame.
 6) Given the sensitive and private nature of the economic data password protection is provided.

+## NOTES:
+1) In the password hash.py file you can choose your desired password and then proceed to encrypting it, the encrypted password should   be passed in the 'your_hashed_password_from_the_password_hash_file' placeholder inside the 'credentials' dictionary variable located in line 23 of main.py.
+Also, make sure to insert your desired username inside the placeholder value of the "username" key of the same dictionary.
+2) The APIS used are https://www.exchangerate-api.com/ and https://newsapi.org/.
+Create a free account and get the api keys.Then place the api keys in the corresponding variables: currency_api_key, news_api_key.
+In line 17 in main.py I import them from another file but that wont be needed for your case.
+It is a good practice in order to keep the api keys private when sharing your code.